 If you struggle with cancer as a consequence of asbestos exposure, you may eventually want to get health insurance, as it entails a series of important benefits.
 There are several ways you can do it, such as the following:

 If, however, you are a veteran, you are eligible for compensation both from asbestos trust funds and the VA, the latter being in the form of monthly disability compensation, which we can also help you receive.
 You will only have to send your attorney your employment or military records, as well as your medical records, documents that will be used as evidence to support your asbestos claim.
-Finally, it is important to keep in mind that asbestos exposure cases have a statute of limitations of 3 years from the moment of diagnosis in most states, which should make taking legal action a priority for you.
 Our law firm works on a contingency fee basis, which means that you do not owe our attorneys any money unless they recover compensation on your behalf.